11 Predictive modelling and machine learning

 • Cohen’s kappa: a measure combining the observed accuracy with the accuracy expected under random guessing (which is related to the balance between the two classes in the sample).

 We mentioned a little earlier that we can use logistic regression for classification by, for instance, classifying a wine as being red if the predicted probability that it is red is at least 0.5.
-It is of course possible to use another threshold as well, and classify wines as being red if the probability is at least 0.2, or 0.3333, or 0.62.
+It is of course possible to use another threshold as well and classify wines as being red if the probability is at least 0.2, 0.3333, or 0.62.
 When setting this threshold, there is a tradeoff between the occurrence of what is known as false negatives and false positives.
 Imagine that we have two classes (white and red), and that we label one of them as negative (white) and one as positive (red).
 Then:

 • A false negative is a positive (red) observation incorrectly classified as negative (white),